 - a) Describe the long run equilibrium (steady state) in this economy!
-Explain why the capital stock per worker is constant in long-run equilibrium! - b) How is output and capital per worker affected if the savings rate (s) is increased? - c) What is the optimal level of capital given by the golden rule in a steady state?
-What can be done to reach it? - d) What happens to capital per worker and output per worker in a steady state if the rate of depreciation increases?
+Explain why the capital stock per worker is constant in long-run equilibrium! - b) How is output and capital per worker affected if the savings rate (s) falls? - c) What is the optimal level of capital given by the golden rule in a steady state?
+What can be done to reach it? - d) What happens to capital per worker and output per worker in a steady state if the rate of depreciation δ falls?
 Explain intuitively!

 SEMINAR 2.
-Mankiw: chapters 6-8.
-Swedish Fiscal Policy: chapter 5.
+Mankiw: chapters 7-9.
 (Lectures 2-3).